hiddenlayerai/hiddenlayer-sdk-python/README.md

 ## Getting Started

-Once you've installed the hiddenlayer package, instantiate the `HiddenlayerServiceClient`:
+Once you've installed the hiddenlayer package, you can instantiate the `HiddenlayerServiceClient` for the SaaS platform as follows:

 ```python
 from hiddenlayer import HiddenlayerServiceClient